edwinchoate/edwinchoate.github.io/_drafts/2025-03-20-my-thoughts-on-ai.md

 Ask ChatGPT to compose an email to your boss.
 Copy what it writes.
 Don't read any of the content of the email.
 Paste the email into your email client and hit send.

-You mean to tell me that "in the next few years", companies be will be willing to take a risk like that, rolling the dice that the software running their businesses is just coded however the AI decides it should be coded?
+You mean to tell me that "in the next few years", companies will be willing to take a risk like that, rolling the dice that the software running their businesses is just coded however the AI decides it should be coded?
 That's like copy/pasting a ChatGPT thread and sending it to your boss without looking at it, _every_ time you write an email.

 Business leaders are really going to be willing to stake their reputations on that?